-The deadline for the 2017 PRISM Research Grant will be Sunday, April 9th, 2017.
+The deadline for the 2018 PRISM Research Grant will be Sunday, April 8th, 2018 at 11:55pm.
 Applications should be submitted through UChicago Handshake.
-Applicants should expect to receive the committee’s decision by mid May 2017.
+Applicants should expect to receive the committee’s decision by mid May 2018.

 Research should take place over the summer and continue on a consistent basis for 8-10 weeks.
 Work completed over the summer can contribute to short term or long term research projects.
 The average grant amount is $1,500, but each proposal is considered individually for amounts up to $2,500.
 When applying, students must supply a preliminary itemized budget; however the review committee reserves the right to adjust the budget.
 The number of recipients varies.
 On average, 8-12 grants are awarded each year.

-Only currently enrolled 1st-3rd year undergraduate students (including International Students) with declared majors in the PRISM fields (Anthropology, Art History, Cinema and Media Studies, Comparative Human Development, English Language and Literature, History, Linguistics, Near Eastern Languages and Civilizations, Philosophy/Allied Fields, Political Science, Psychology, Romance Languages and Literatures, and Sociology) are eligible to apply.
+Only currently enrolled 1st-3rd year undergraduate students (including International Students) with declared majors in the PRISM fields (Anthropology, Art History, Cinema and Media Studies, Comparative Human Development, Creative Writing, English Language and Literature, History, Interdisciplinary Studies in the Humanities, Linguistics, Near Eastern Languages and Civilizations, Philosophy/Allied Fields, Psychology, and Sociology) are eligible to apply.
 Coursework, however extensive, in one or more of these fields is not sufficient.
 Students should check their myUChicago portal prior to the application deadline to ensure that the correct major displays on the academic record.

 First year students may apply for the grant upon completion of the Declaration of Intent to Major Form provided in the application and declare a PRISM major immediately if chosen as a grant recipient.
 This form is only for the use of first year students who wish to apply for the PRISM Research Grant – it will not be accepted from second and third year students in lieu of an official declaration on the myUChicago portal.